 If you receive a negative review, don’t despair.
 By reading negative reviews you can find out if there are things people don’t like about your app.
 While you may not like what they have to say, if a lot of people are saying the same thing, it could indicate a problem.

 Additionally, users can edit their reviews.
-If someone has posted a negative review about a specific part of your app, you could offer help or fix the issue in an update.
+If a mobile app user has posted a negative review, you could offer help or fix the issue in an update.
 If you do this, the user may upgrade their rating.

 There are a ton of different types of benefits you could offer, here is a look at some of them:

-- A discount or money off can be a powerful referral incentive: In 2015, Amazon introduced an offer where referrers receive $5 for every person they refer who also makes a purchase through the app.
-Additionally, the person who receives the referral also got $5 off their first purchase.
+- A discount or money off can be a powerful referral incentive: In 2015, Amazon introduced an offer where referrers receive $5 for every person they refer who also makes a purchase.
+Additionally, the app users who receive the referral also got $5 off their first purchase.
 Uber has also aggressively used a similar referral system to drive signups for both its car-sharing and food delivery services

-- Freebie-based referrals: Some apps offer users freebies for recommending their app.
+- Freebie-based referrals: Some apps offer users freebies for recommendations.
 This can come in the form of free trials (Evernote) or increased storage (Dropbox).

 - Invite friend button: Some apps don’t even bother with an incentive.
-Instead, they ask users to invite their friends.
+Instead, they ask app users to invite their friends.
 This can be particularly effective if your app improves when more people use the service.
-Examples of apps that do this include social networks, PayPal, and multiplayer games like Pokémon Go.
+Examples of this include social networks, PayPal, and multiplayer games like Pokémon Go.

-Ads can be a great way for you to get your app in front of a large number of users.
-However, showing ads can be costly which might not be ideal for indie developers with small budgets.
+While ads are a great way to get your mobile app in front of a large number of users, they can be costly.
+This might not be ideal for indie developers with small budgets.

 One way around this is to sign up for an ad cross-promotion platform.
-With these services, you show ads on your app.
-Every time you do so, you gain credits which you can then spend on advertising on other apps that have signed up to the service.
+With these services, you show ads on your app which give you credits you can use to spend on advertising on other apps.

 Platforms like Tappx make it easy for the user to sign up for their service.
-The biggest benefit is that app developers don’t have to spend a thing.
-Of course, the downside is that if you don’t already have at least some people using your app, you may struggle to build up credits which could result in you not being able to show many ads.
+The biggest benefit is that developers don’t have to spend a thing.
+Of course, the downside is that if you don’t already have at least some people using your product, you may struggle to build up credits.

-Creating a great app is just a small part of a successful launch.
-Your app marketing efforts should begin long before you plan to release the app to ensure you are in a great position when you release it.
-They should then continue once the app has been released to ensure a steady stream of downloads.
+Creating a great mobile app is just a small part of a successful launch.
+Your mobile app marketing strategy should begin long before you plan to release the app to ensure you are in a great position when you release it.
+They should then continue once the app has been released to ensure a steady stream of app downloads.

-By following the tips in this guide, we hope you will have a successful app launch.
+By following the tips in this guide, we hope you will have a successful launch.